LucasSD/docvault/coding-exercise-main/README.md

 ## ToDo (from highest to lowest priority, approximately):

 Security - validate file uploads using MIME.
-Or could opening each file (read-only) and checking the bytes to check for file type.
+Or could opening each file (read-only) and checking the bytes to check for file type, be an option?
-Don't save filename in Nomio database.
+Don't save filename in Nomio database(?).
 Should logout be a button, not a link?
 Use different database?
 Integrated testing with Selenium (all browsers/screen sizes)